applied-systems-biology/jipipe-website/content/_index.md

     <div>
       <h3>Macro support</h3>
       You already developed custom <i>ImageJ</i> macros?
-      ACAQ allows you to re-use your macros via a <i>Macro node</i>.
+      JIPipe allows you to re-use your macros via a <i>Macro node</i>.
 Copy and paste your code, and add input and output slots.
     </div>
   </div>